microsoft/PowerToys/README.md

 ### 0.31 - January 2020 Update

-Our goals for [v0.31 release cycle][github-release-link] were to focus on adding improving the FancyZones editor, adding in some new toys into PowerToys Run, some ARM64 work, and stability.
+Our goals for [v0.31 release cycle][github-release-link] were to focus on improving the FancyZones editor, adding in some new features into PowerToys Run, some ARM64 work, and stability.

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on for the near future.
 We fixed a lot of localization issues from our initial release but we may not still be perfect.
 If you find an issue, please file a [localization bug][loc-bug].